allam-a/allam-a.github.io/_pages/about.md

 I am a mechatronics engineer by training, so I have a good grasp of programming, electronics, and mechanical design.
 I plan to use this knowledge to communicate with scientists and engineers from different backgrounds, to coordinate interdisciplinary work on different levels.

-The website is still under construction, so please don't mind the broken links from time to time.